 - Proof of Berkeley residency – all documents require original copies

 - MSRI’s Letter of Invitation to the program

 - MSRI’s letter confirming your Berkeley address.
-Once you have secured your housing rental — please send MSRI’s Family Services Consultant a copy of the signed leased agreement.
+Once you have secured your housing rental — please send MSRI’s Family Services Consultant a copy of the signed lease agreement.
 On receipt – you will be emailed this letter

 - Any one from the following documents which has your Berkeley address

 - Current local bank statement of your checking or savings account

 - CA Drivers License

 - Valid automobile registration with valid auto insurance